 |Open sessions||The number of open sessions in the cluster.|

 These time-series graphs display important cluster metrics over time.

-You can use the month selector above the graphs to view data for a specific month.
+You can use the timeframe selector above the graphs to view data for a specific time period.

 The Storage Used graph displays the amount of data being stored in the cluster over time.
 This is the logical number of live bytes and does not account for compression or replication.